CUCyber/scoreboard/README.md

 ### Services

 Services are identified by a name that maps to a configuration for how the scoreboard should score the service.
 This includes at a minimum the protocol to score with and the IP address offset of the service relative to each team's base IP address.
-Any protocol option can be a list that when found will generate a random index and use the same index for all lists in the service for all teams.
+Any protocol option can be a list that when found will generate a random index each poll interval and use the same index for all lists in the service for all teams.

 ### Example